php-carteblanche/core/doc/README.md

 file from the `www/` directory of CarteBlanche.
 A development version of this controller is predefined and accessible loading the `dev.php` file instead of `index.php`.

-A terminal controller is also defined, for CLI use only, that you can access running the command:
+A terminal controller is also defined, for command line usage only, you can access running:

     ~$ php bin/console